 The next day I really did have to get going.
 I packed up and I had some breakfast at a nice cafe next to the border crossing, filled up all my fuel cans and petrol tank, and had a very easy crossing through both sets of immigration and customs gates.
 Very easy.

 I rode along a tar road for a while and then saw the sign indicating the route towards Ais Ais at Fish River Canyon, and so I turned left onto a dusty gravel track that had been grooved out by heavy traffic.
-Within a few minutes a large bus loomed up in my rear view mirror and as its soporific occupants gazed out of the windows at me it barged its way passed at over 120 kph, as that was the speed I was doing, and in its wake left me in a thick plume of dust.
-I was blinded, unable to alter course, and briefly panicked.
-In the thick brown haze I was forced off the track and ran off at a tangent into the rocky desert, narrowly missing rocks, bushes and trees.
+Within a few minutes a large bus loomed up in my rear view mirror and as its soporific occupants gazed out of the windows it barged its way passed me at well over 120 kph, as that was the speed I was doing, and in its wake left me in a thick plume of dust.
+In doing so I was immediately blinded, unable to alter course, and briefly panicked.
+In the thick brown haze I was forced off the track and ran off at a tangent into the desert, narrowly missing large rocks, bushes and trees.

-This was not my first encounter with “African driver”, but it was my closest shave.
-I had traveled this region before in a Toyota Hilux and been overtaken by trucks and buses with their foot buried into the gas and at full pelt.
-Now I was on two wheels and changing direction meant leaving my chosen grove, sliding over the ridge at speed and finding another grove in the road, if there was one.
+This was not my first encounter with “African driver”, but it was my closest shave so far.
+I had traveled this region before in a Toyota Hilux and been overtaken by trucks and buses with the drivers foot buried into the gas and at full pelt.
+Now I was on two wheels, feeling much more vulnerable, not least because changing direction meant leaving my chosen grove, sliding over the high grooves and ridges at speed and finding another grove in the road, if there was one.

 Another notch on the learning curve.